kammitama5/kammitama5.github.io/_posts/2018-11-24-Saturday-November-24th.md

   but I wanted to know *why* it panic-ed.
 - Between Gabe and Sandy, I learned that it was a mixture of magic Gnomes in the compiler and an old bug that had been fixed in the new version of GHC.
+- I liked that even though both of them are wayyyyyy more experienced (many times over) than I am, they were both genuinely curious.
+They both made me feel like even as someone learning, I had something to contribute.

 ## It should never panic